BETTER THAN HAPPY – Episode 256

 But it was admirable that he noticed that, though bed rest and TV helped to an extent, more of the same thing actually made him feel worse.

-Do yo have things that do that for you, or do that to you?
+Do you have things that you do that for, or maybe to, you?
 Mine is sushi.
 I love a good sushi roll from a good sushi bar.
 But, three rolls in, I am unpleasantly stuffed.
 In fact, I just want to throw up.
 I try to remember that every time I place an order.

 I am craving sushi right now, in fact.
 So delicious.